Man pleads guilty to deaths of 36 people in warehouse fire | Taiwan News | 2021/01/23

 The Dec.
 2, 2016, fire broke out at the warehouse during an electronic music and dance party, moving so quickly that victims were trapped on the illegally constructed second floor.
 Prosecutors said the victims received no warning and had little chance to escape down a narrow, ramshackle staircase.

-The case has been emotionally wrenching for family and friends of the victims, many who packed a courtroom for months in 2019, only to see a jury split on whether to convict Almena, who leased the building.
-The jury also found co-defendant Max Harris, who was the Ghost Ship's “creative director” and would collect rent, not guilty at the same trial.
+The case has been emotionally wrenching for family and friends of the victims.
+Many of them packed a courtroom for months in 2019, only to see a jury split on whether to convict Almena, who leased the building.
+The jury also found co-defendant Max Harris, who was the Ghost Ship's “creative director” and rent collector, not guilty at the same trial.

 Colleen Dolan, mother of victim Chelsea Faith Dolan, told the East Bay Times that families were not informed of the plea deal possibility before last Wednesday.